-- Destruction of the United States’ largest remaining stockpile of chemical weapons began in March of 2015 at Colorado’s Pueblo Chemical Depot.
+- Destruction of the United States’ largest remaining stockpile of chemical weapons began in 2016 at Colorado’s Pueblo Chemical Depot.
 Upon completion, the Blue Grass Army Depot in Richmond, Kentucky will have the last remaining chemical agent stockpile in the United States.

 In April 2010, the United States and Russia signed a successor agreement to the original Strategic Arms Reduction Treaty (START) accord.
 The 2010 agreement, known as New START, commenced on Feb.
 5, 2011.
-It requires that both sides reduce their arsenals to 1,550 deployed strategic nuclear weapons on no more than 700 ICMBs, SLMBs, and bombers by Feb.
+It requires that both sides reduce their arsenals to 1,550 deployed strategic nuclear weapons on no more than 700 ICBMs, SLMBs, and bombers by Feb.
 5, 2018 and both sides met the limits by the deadline.
 In addition, it contains rigorous monitoring and verification provisions to ensure compliance with the agreement.
 President Donald Trump has repeatedly questioned the value of New START, calling it a “one-sided” agreement.

 Nuclear Reduction Beyond New START